Hiring, firing, and everything in between.

 We talk about all these things but rarely talk about onboarding at length, and it’s a darn shame because onboarding is the thing that actually fits in all the above categories.
 It completes the candidate experience and starts off employee engagement the right way.
 It is the thing that comes after hiring and hopefully WAY before firing.
 An intrinsic part of talent acquisition and talent management.
 Get the picture?
 It’s important!

-Companies who get onboarding right have a system.
+Companies that get onboarding right have a system.

-Onboarding is more than paperwork and goal setting, but you’d never know it looking at most onboarding software solutions.
-That’s because the solution is there to take care of the admin work: the filling out of forms, paperwork and the things that when not done, will get you a bad rap from the compliance department.
-When you have a system to take care of these things for you, it allows you to focus on the onboarding work that matters.
+Onboarding is more than paperwork and goal setting, but you’d never know it by looking at most onboarding software solutions.
+That’s because the solution is there to take care of the admin work: the filling out of forms, paperwork, and the things that when not done, will get you a bad rap from the compliance department.
+When you have a system to take care of these things, it allows you to focus on the onboarding work that matters.
 So step one, find a system to take care of the onboarding basics.
 (We have a suggestion).

-Companies who get onboarding right start at the offer acceptance.
+Companies that get onboarding right start at the offer acceptance.

 “That’s linked to the core idea that we are a learning organization.
 It’s our responsibility to help encourage people to continue to read and make themselves better.
 They can read whatever they want, but personally I find the Kindle to be a pretty amazing device for continuing to find new ideas in the world.”

-Companies who get onboarding right have the new hire bond with the team ahead of time.
+Companies that get onboarding right have the new hire bond with the team ahead of time.